torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 You have reached the end of the step-by-step guide.

-Did you run into trouble following any of the above steps not cleared up by the reference section below?
+Did you run into trouble following the step-by-step guide not cleared up by the reference section below?
 Did you spot errors?
-Or do you have ideas how to improve the guide?
+Or do you have ideas on how to improve the guide?

-If any of that applies, please take a moment and let the maintainer of this document know by email (Thorsten Leemhuis <linux@leemhuis.info>), ideally while CCing the Linux docs mailing list (linux-doc@vger.kernel.org).
-Such feedback is vital to improve this text further, which is in everybody's interest, as it will enable more people to master the task described here -- and hopefully also improve similar guides inspired by this one.
+If any of that applies, please let the developers know by sending a short note or a patch to Thorsten Leemhuis <linux@leemhuis.info> while ideally CCing the public Linux docs mailing list <linux-doc@vger.kernel.org>.
+Such feedback is vital to improve this text further, which is in everybody's interest, as it will enable more people to master the task described here.

 Reference section for the step-by-step guide